Any party or potential witness may be called upon to appear for a deposition. The person being deposed is called the "deponent."

 Present at the deposition are generally the parties, their counsel and, in some cases, a Guardian Ad Litem or an expert witness who will later evaluate the testimony of the deponent.
 A Court reporter will also be present to transcribe the questions and answers as they occur.
 No Judge is present to preside over the proceedings.

+The deponent is required to appear at the designated location and time appearing on the Notice of Deposition.
+This usually occurs in the conference room of a court house or an the attorney's office.
+The deposition will be recorded by a court reporter or, in some cases, with prior advance notice, the deposition may be videotaped.
 The deposition is commenced when the deponent is sworn in by the court reporter and swears to tell the truth under oath with the penalty for false information.
 After the deponent is sworn, the party or attorney that is taking the deposition will explain some basic rules regarding the deposition and how it will be conducted.
 Specifically, it is explained that the deponent will be asked a series of questions and that they must respond out loud to those questions without nodding or shaking their head, so that their answers may be properly transcribed by the court reporter.
-Additionally, the deponent is also reminded not to respond or interrupt until the complete question has been asked since it is difficult for the court reporter to take down the testimony if two parties are talking at once.

 It is important to remember that discovery is very broad.
 As a direct result, discovery depositions are very broad.
 The other lawyer may ask a wide range of questions that he/she could not ask at trial.
 In a deposition it is only necessary that the questions have the possibility of leading to admissible information or evidence for trial.
 As a direct result, do not be surprised when the opposing attorney asks questions that you may think are irrelevant or intrusive.
 Many of the questions will ask about specific issues such as property division, spousal maintenance or custody issues.